 Unlike the rehearsal at the Engineering Building, the donkey was far more reluctant to climb the stairs of the women’s dorm (photo at left).
 After several attempts, the group resorted to lifting the animal’s front two legs completely off the ground and pulling on a long rope which had been passed behind the donkey’s back legs.
 Subtle it wasn’t, but the job was completed and the vestibule was reached.

-The donkey was pushed inside to the spacious front lobby of the Woman’s Building, but the clatter woke some of the residents.
-A light appeared in the stairway, and the commanding voice of Mrs. Carothers soon followed.
+The reluctant donkey was pushed inside to the spacious front lobby of the Woman’s Building, but the clatter predictably woke some of the residents.
+A light appeared at the top the stairway, and the commanding voice of Mrs. Carothers soon followed.
 “Who’s there?!” she demanded, “And what are you doing?”
 A few tousled heads poked out over the banister, and one belligerent maid let fly a hairbrush at the intruders.
 One of the men answered that they’d brought another boarder, to which Mrs. Carothers retorted that the dorm was full.
 No matter.
 The donkey was secured to the stair post and the group quickly decamped.

 The evening’s adventures were not quite complete, however.
 As the B. Hallers made their escape out the front door of the Woman’s Building, they were confronted by the University’s night watchman who had witnessed the whole escapade.
 He retrieved the donkey, led him easily down the stairs, and told the students that the animal would be secured to prevent further antics.
 The watchman intended to place the animal in the new band house, a makeshift structure set up under the campus water tank as a place for the University Band to rehearse.